vodori/missing/readme.md

 Sometimes you have a sequence of elements that are potentially overlapping / abutting.
 You might want to merge these segments into one item instead.
 This transducer just wraps partition-by with one-dimensional overlap tracking to chunk the sequence into contiguous segments.
-It works on comparables, not just numbers, and is lazy.
+It works on any comparables and is lazy.

 ```clojure